 When can I expect to learn the outcome of the selection processes?

-The selection process will be finalized by mid-September 2020.
+The selection process will be finalized by mid-June 2020.

 If you are one of the selected participants, you will receive an acceptance letter from the Master Scientific Committee within one month after your online registration.

 Once I have been enrolled for the Master, which documents do I need to bring with me to Turin?

 In order to register at the University of Turin, you need to bring the following documents with you to Turin:

 Important: Obtaining these documents can be a lengthy process; once you receive the acceptance letter, you should apply for them immediately.

 What kind of Academic degree I will obtain upon completion of this Master?

 Upon completion of the Master’s programme, you will be awarded a First Level Master of Arts (MA) degree in Public Procurement Management for Sustainable Development (“Master Universitario di Primo Livello”) by the University of Turin.